idongCodes/strong-nation/README.md

 ## 🎯 Purpose of the App

 The core purpose of this application is to serve as a digital hub for the "Strong Nation" fitness community.
-It provides essential information about the program (Who, What, When, Where) and, most importantly, allows participants to easily **RSVP for upcoming Thursday evening sessions**.
+It provides essential information about the program (Who, What, When, Where) and allows participants to easily **RSVP for upcoming Thursday evening sessions**.
 The app is designed to be fast, accessible, and user-friendly, ensuring that anyone interested can join the community and let organizers know they are coming.

+### ✨ Key Features

+- **Program Highlights:** Discover what makes Strong Nation unique, including workouts synced to music, HIIT incorporation, the use of free weights, and an all-inclusive environment.
+- **Interactive Testimonials:** Read experiences from community members through a responsive carousel, and submit your own review using an interactive 5-star rating system.
+- **Dynamic RSVP System:** Easily sign up for the upcoming Thursday session.
+- **Responsive Navigation:** A sticky, fully responsive top bar allowing seamless navigation across all sections (Highlights, About Us, Testimonials, RSVP, FAQs, Contact).

 ## 🛠️ Tech Stack